dieselpoint/norm/README.md

 `@GeneratedValue` indicates that the field is marked AUTO_INCREMENT and will be generated on the server.
 This prevents the field from being inserted, and it fills in the value in the POJO after an insert.

 `@Transient` tells the system to ignore the field.
 It doesn't get persisted to the database.
+(Note that this is `javax.persistence.Transient`, not `java.beans.Transient`.
+Different annotations.)

 ###Transactions